 - if the judge considers that the case is ‘not arguable’ on the basis of paperwork, then permission for a full hearing will be refused.
 This usually happens even for quite strong cases, whose challenge becomes successful eventually.

-Judicial Review Oral Hearing
+Judicial Review Decision after an Oral Hearing

 If the permission is rejected ‘on the papers’ (just on the basis of written arguments of both the parties), then it is usually possible to apply for an oral renewal or a reconsideration hearing.